xy-241/CS-Notes/content/Software Engineering/Package Manager.md

 > Upgrade all packages: `pipx upgrade-all`

 >[!caution]
-> Currently, there isn't a way to check for outdated packaged.
+> Currently, there isn't a way to check for outdated packages.
 Refer to this [issue](https://github.com/pypa/pipx/issues/149) for more updates on this matter.

 ## NPM
 ---